javamultiplex/javamultiplex/README.md

 ### Hi there 👋

+My name is Rohit Agarwal and I'm a Full Stack Developer.
+I'm from India, living in Uttarakhand and currently working at Fidelity International.

 <!--
 **javamultiplex/javamultiplex** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.